MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 This displays a `localhost` URL in your terminal, where you can view the dapp in your browser.

 :::note
+1. If you use VS Code, you can run the command `code .` to open the project.
-If the development server has been stopped, you can re-run your project using the `npx vite` or `npm run dev` command.
+2. If the development server has been stopped, you can re-run your project using the `npx vite` or `npm run dev` command.
 :::